julie-scherer/dimensional-data-modeling/README.md

 -- You can skip step 3 if you use this method.
 - [Docker compose](#docker-compose-setup) made by @sreeladas
 -- This allows you to use the interactive Postgres shell inside a Docker container (Terminal).
-2. Use the data dump at the root of this directory and run this command.
+2. Use the data dump at the root of this directory and run this command **if you didn't use either of the above Docker installations**.
 Make sure to replace <username> with your computer's username
 ```
 psql -U <username> postgres < data.dump
 ```
-3. Set up DataGrip to point at your locally running Postgres instance
+3. Set up [DataGrip](https://www.jetbrains.com/datagrip/buy/#discounts), [DBeaver](https://dbeaver.io/download/), or your [VS Code extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-postgresql-client2) to point at your locally running Postgres instance
 4. Have fun querying!

 ## :rocket: Run Dockerfile in Shell Script & Connect to DBeaver